hallpaz/3dsystems20/docs/assignment2.md

 Our second alternative was the [Open Differentiable Renderer](http://open-dr.org/) (OpenDR).
 Although this have a nice documentation of the examples, including a paper detailing how they achieved this result, we couldn't run the examples.
 Later, we discovered it's written in Python 2, which is deprecated as of 2020, and it's not compatible with Python 3.

 Finding a way to render the scene in another similar differentiable renderer system, can help us understand if it's a problem related to the method or to the specific implementation in PyTorch3D.
-As we already spent a significant amount of time in this assignment, **this point remains inconclusive until now.**
+As we already spent a significant amount of time in this assignment, **this point remains inconclusive for now.**

 ##### Moving the near clipping plane